-Amongst my art influences have been: American Pop Artist Jim Dine, Georgia O’Keefe, Constable, Turner, the Impressionist painters, and Gustav Klimt.
+I currently work my studio in the beautiful Horowhenua region of New Zealand.
+Colour is a predominant part of my work which extends to acrylic, oils, pastels, ink and watercolour.
+I enjoy charcol drawing and tonal painting studies.
+Amongst my art influences over the years have been: the flower and plant studies of American Pop Artist Jim Dine, and Georgia O’Keefe, the landscapes of Constable, Turner, and the painting styles of the Impressionist painters; Vincent van Gogh, Cezanne, Henri de Toulouse-Lautrec and Gustav Klimt.
 My work is sometimes decorative in nature using the landscape and the human form as a vehicle to celebrate the use of full colour and bold rhythmical line.